jayachandradora/DesignPattern/Facade.md

 # Facade Design Pattern

 The Facade design pattern is a structural pattern that provides a simplified interface to a complex subsystem of classes, making it easier to use.
-Here's an overview of the Facade pattern, along with its key components, characteristics, and an example:
+Here's an overview of the Facade pattern, along with its key components, characteristics, use cases, and an example:

 ## Facade Design Pattern